phac-nml/irida/doc/user/user/biohansel/index.md

 ### Example QC Failing Results

-Here is an example of the `bio_hansel` results page in IRIDA after analysis of an NCBI/ENA SRA sample [SRR1203042].
+Here is an example of the `biohansel` results page in IRIDA after analysis of an NCBI/ENA SRA sample [SRR1203042].

 ![](images/bio_hansel-failing-results-SRR1203042.png)